 Our survey included readers who had completed the process in 2017 or earlier.
-The latest statistics from Social Security indicate that wait times continue to get longer.
-The government predicts that the hearing process, from the request to the decision, will take an average of 600 days in 2018, or about 20 months.
+The latest statistics from Social Security indicate that average wait time peaked in 2017 at 19.5 months but has decreased to 18 months in 2019.
+The government hopes to reduce the hearing wait time to an average of 17 months by the end of 2019 and to an average of 13 months by the end of 2020.

 We also asked readers who went to a hearing how long the entire process took them, from when they filed their initial application until they received a decision after the hearing.
 More than a third (35%) said it took between two and three years, while nearly a quarter (24%) told us it took more than three years.
 The overall average was 27 months.

 Several different factors can affect how long it will take for you to get a final decision on your SSDI or SSI application, especially if you request a hearing after an initial denial.

 From the time it takes a disability examiner to review your application through the time it takes to get a hearing date, case backlogs are responsible for most of the delays.
 So the amount of time it will take you to get through the process—especially the time you wait for a hearing date—may largely depend on where you live.
 Government statistics show that the time to get a hearing date varies widely across the country.
 In 2019, average waits range from 9 to 25 months in different hearing offices.
 Cities with the shortest waits included Houston, Boston, and Dallas, while several cities in New York and Pennsylvania had some of the longest waits.